 A note on course prerequisites: Students who feel they have satisfied a prerequisite in an alternative way are strongly encouraged to consult the instructor.

 The department prefers that students majoring in sociology complete Sociology 215, 271, 274 and at least one of the other required courses (except Sociology 493) prior to study abroad.
-Generally, students will receive credit toward the major for one course per semester, if that course is approved in advance by the department.
+Generally, students will receive credit toward the major for one course per semester taken abroad, if that course is approved in advance by the department.
 Students majoring in sociology are urged to seek approval for a range of courses, in advance, to be prepared for possible cancellation of an approved course in any program abroad.
 Exceptions to the one-semester and core-course credit rules may be granted for students qualified to study abroad in the year-long sociology program at the London School of Economics.

 Chair, Professor Cheryl Townsend Gilkes